whitwaltman/twelvefourseven.net/src/posts/synonyms.md

 description: Exploring a command-line tool for word synonyms
 ---

 Like most programmers, I love puzzles.
 Some of the {% extLink "https://enigma.puzzlers.org/", "puzzles" %} I solve on a regular basis rely on a strong command of the English language.
 And while I am a native English speaker, synonyms have never been my strong suit.
-I don't mind using a quick internet search or even a specific site like {% extLink "https://www.powerthesaurus.org/", "Power Thesaurus" %}, but those solutions often interrupt my state of flow.
-Enter: {% extLink "https://github.com/words/moby", "Moby" %}.
+I don't mind using a quick internet search or even a specific site like Power Thesaurus, but those solutions often interrupt my state of flow.
+Enter: Moby.

-Moby is billed as the "largest English-language thesaurus" and offers a simple command-line interface that can search a local, cached copy from your terminal.
+{% extLink "https://github.com/words/moby", "Moby" %} is billed as the "largest English-language thesaurus" and offers a simple command-line interface that can search a local, cached copy from your terminal.
 For me, this is the ideal set-up, given that I'm already likely to have my terminal open.
 Let's see what happens if we query Moby for synonyms of the word "butter" (as in, *"I can't believe it's not butter!"*):

 ![a screenshot of the results from running the moby command-line tool](/assets/butter.png)

 That seems... less than ideal.
 A good deal of the synonyms are repeated in the "see also" section, which seems unnecessarily redundant.
 It makes a lot more sense in the context of the usage of the <a target="_blank" class="ext-link" href="https://moby-thesaurus.org/">Moby website<span class="text-xs">&nearrow;</span></a>, where you can tunnel down the rabbit hole of adjacent word associations, but it doesn't do me a whole lot of good in the terminal.

-* * *
+{% break %}

 First, let's start by cleaning up the output a little.
 We can use the `tr` command *translate* the comma delimiter to a newline character, which lets us print each result on its own line.
 Then, we can wield a little `awk` magic to trim the leading whitespace: